 The body is now experiencing a short-term form of hypoxia, which is a form of stress at the cellular level.
 Cells are not getting the normal levels of oxygen and their metabolism begins to shift.
 This stress will signal the body to react and strengthen.
 The body’s sympathetic responses is activated and the pathways necessary to deliver that oxygen to cells are strengthened.
 These pathways could include a number of different systems, such as increasing red blood cells, increasing lung capacity, improved circulation and improved metabolic efficiency over the long term.

 This short-term period of hypoxia is a positive stressor.
 It signals the body to react and strengthen and to better deal with stress in the long term.
 How does this work?

 Let’s take a look at Radboud’s endotoxin study (2014) where they measured trained participants performing the breathing technique.
-First, they performed the Wim Hof Method breathing technique.
-Their blood got alkalized before they held their breath, allowing the blood to acidify and release its oxygen under blood oxygen saturation would lower.
+Their blood first alkalized through the breathing, and then acidified during the breath hold, releasing the oxygen to the tissue and lowering blood oxygen saturation.
 The breathing technique was performed for multiple rounds, lowering and lowering blood oxygen saturation at every round!